 Money Tips from Mom

 Mother Knows Best.
 I am blessed to have a mother that embodies this truth.
 She definitely knows best and knows that best doesn’t always mean best for her, but for those that she loves and cares about.
 I consider it a true blessing to be her daughter and have learned so much of what I know about being a mother and a wife, a sister and a friend from her.
 When SunTrust asked me to write a post sharing advice my mom gave me about money I must admit I hesitated at first.
 Not that my mom is bad with money, but I couldn’t think of any real heart to hearts we have had on the subject.
 Then I realized that is because she taught me by example.
+If you want to invest your money safely, check out this article explaining what pyramid schemes to avoid.

 Without getting into any details growing up we had some ups and downs in “bank account” department.
 I of course never knew this until I was older.
 My parents never let it impact how we interacted as a family or how we gave to our community.
 I have a vivid memory though of being in college and sitting in my car one day when it all hit me.
 All my parents had done over the years and all they had sacrificed in my 20ish years of existence.
 They helped to make me who I was at 20 and continue to shape who I am today.
 So while we never really had a “money conversation” here are a few things I learned by watching their example.